SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 When rendering the **index.html** page we should loop through all cats inside **cats.json** and use the placeholder from above to change and include them into the HTML file before it is rendered.

-Here's how that work can be done:
+Here is how that work can be done:

 Go to **home.js**, because there is the logic we should change.
 There we load **index.html file** but with static data.